The most award winning

 The study on the intake of fish and omega-3 fatty acids also confirms other recent observations.
 This study was again cross sectional.
 It nevertheless provides further evidence that intake of fish, as well as omega-3 fatty acids, has protective effects against both vascular disease and impaired cognitive performance.

-Dr. Beal is Professor and Chairman, Department of Neurology, Cornell University Medical College, New York, NY is Editor of Neurology Alert.
+Dr. Beal, Professor and Chairman; Department of Neurology; Cornell University Medical College New York, NY is Editor of Neurology Alert.